rishi-patel1/CampusBox/README.md

 # CampusBox
-Android app to faciliate cab sharing among stuendts of campus using Android Studio.
+Android app to faciliate cab sharing among students of campus using Android Studio.